neondatabase/website/content/docs/introduction/usage-metrics.md

 <details>
 <summary>**Do branches add to storage?**</summary>

 When branches are created, they initially do not add to storage since they use shared data.
 However, as soon as changes are made within a branch, new WAL records are created, adding to your history.
-Also, if your branch ages out of its parent's history retention window, the branch's data is no longer shared and is counted toward storage.
+Over time, as branches age out of the retention window, their data is no longer shared with its parent and is counted independently, thus adding to the storage.

 To avoid branches unnecessarily consuming storage, [reset](/docs/guides/reset-from-parent) branches or [delete](/docs/manage/branches) them before they age out of their parent's history retention window.

 </details>